Estimated reading time: 7 minutes

 Keep your sketchbook to yourself.
 Nobody needs to see it.
 For every 10 drawings, there may be only one that you like.
 Or perhaps it takes 50 sketches to get one good.

-This process of trial and error is your personal journey.
+This process of trial and error is your journey.
 It’s what it takes to develop drawing skills.
 But please, don’t take the good-bad drawing thing at face value.
 You’re probably your own worst critic.

 This blog has many watercolor & colored pencils tutorials.
 Most come with free line art.